 Curator and art historian Gene Cooper wrote of the artist’s work for his 2011 solo exhibition at the Nevada Museum of Art: “Like Rembrandt, Clark’s dramatic light penetrates the rich darkness of the interior core evoking a sense of mysterious presence.”
 Art historian Lisa E. Farrington, Ph.
 D., in the 2008 book, Timothy J. Clark, speaks of the artist’s paintings as “diffidently profound documents of human existence,” and she notes his “almost uncanny ability to infuse rudimentary and inert objects…with something akin to a human soul.”
 Fine Art Connoisseur magazine has called Timothy J. Clark “a living master”.

-Clark lectured for several years at Yale University’s Graduate School in Rome, and is on the faculty at the Art Students League of New York.
+Clark lectured for several years at Yale University’s Graduate School in Rome, and has taught from the University of Hawaii to the National Academy.
+An artist-educator, he served as the Interim Executive Director of the Art Students League of New York from February through June, 2017.
 He maintains studios in Capistrano Beach, California, New York City, and West Bath, Maine.